-Joint ventures are similar to a business partnership, with one key difference: a partnership generally involves an ongoing, long-term business relationship (over 10 years), whereas a joint venture is based on a single business transaction lasting from six months to nine years.
+A joint venture is similar to a business partnership, with one key difference: a partnership generally involves an ongoing, long-term business relationship (over 10 years), whereas a joint venture is based on a single business transaction lasting from six months to 10 years.
 Joint ventures may be distinct business units (a new business entity may be created for the joint venture) or collaborations between businesses.

-If the NI has accredited a satellite centre as part of a joint venture, the accreditation is automatically withdrawn once the contract or agreement between the parties has been terminated.
+If The NI has accredited a satellite centre as part of a joint venture, the accreditation is automatically withdrawn once the contract or agreement between the parties is terminated.

-The annual DPTEG fee will be charged to the joint venture-accredited satellite centre as well as to the fee charged to the parent centre.
-The NI will consider issuing a partnership/joint venture accreditation when there is a combination of any of the items as example below:
+The annual DPTEG fee will be charged both to the joint venture-accredited satellite centre and the parent centre.
+The NI will consider issuing a partnership/joint venture accreditation when there is a combination of any of the items as illustrated below:

-Satellite Centres Partially dependent on the parent company; partnerships and joint ventures Provided by Provided by Business Item Satellite/Parent company Information Partner (Company B) (Company A) DP Instructor X Teaching material X X Simulators X The Nautical Institute considers the combination of any of these Administrative resources X items as being a partnership or io int venture.
-Management / administration X Oversight / accountability Building/facilities X Accreditation given to both companies in partnership
+Satellite centres

+Partially dependent Partially dependent on the parent company; partnerships and joint ventures

+ltem Provided by Satellite/ Parent company (Company A) Provided by Business Partner (Company B) Information

+DP Instructor X X

+Teaching material Х X The Nautical

+Simulators X X Institute considers the combination

+Administrative resources X X of any of these

+Management/administration X X items as being a partnership or

+Overnight/accountability X Х joint venture

+Building/facilities X Х

+Accreditation given to both companies in partnership